Can you transfer pet insurance to a new owner?

-Having to move, for example, may mean that your new place does not allow pets, and you don’t have the time to look for another place because your new job starts the following day.
+Having to move, for example, may mean that your new place does not allow pets.
+You don’t have the time to look for another place because your new job starts the following day.

-How fast or easy might depend on the insurance carrier and their guidelines; but yes, this can be done!
+Marrying or moving in with someone who is allergic would most likely mean you’d have to rehome your pet.
+How fast or easy might depend on the insurance carrier and their guidelines; but yes, this is possible!

 Why is it important to transfer pet insurance right away?